roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Auto Scaling/CronHPA.md

      runOnce: true
 ```

 After you deploy the preceding YAML template, CronHPA is aware of the values of minReplicas, maxReplicas, and desiredReplicas in the HPA configuration.
 CronHPA is also aware of the current number of pods provisioned for the application that is specified by scaleTargetRef.
-CronHPA can detect the state of HPA by modifying the HPA configuration.
+CronHPA can detect the state of HPA by modifying the HPA configurations.
 CronHPA compares the desired number of pods with the current number of pods and then determines whether to trigger scaling activities and change the maximum number of pods in the HPA configuration.
 CronHPA also compares the desired number of pods with the maximum and minimum numbers of pods that are specified in the HPA configuration and then determines whether to change the minimum numbers of pods in the HPA configuration.

 The following table describes the rules that enable CronHPA and HPA to interact without conflicts.